Diophantine Geometry over Groups VIII: Stability

 Let $GCl_1(z,x,p,q,a),\ldots,GCl_v(z,x,p,q,a)$ be a given set of graded closures of $GRes(x,p,q,a)$.
 Then the set of specializations of the parameters $<p,q>$ for which the given set of closures forms a covering closure of the graded resolution $GRes(x,p,q,a)$, $Cov(p,q)$, is stable. \endproclaim

-\nfp The proof is based on the arguments that were used to prove theorems 1.5 and 4.1.
+\nfp The proof is based on the arguments that were used to prove theorems 1.8 and 4.1.
 We start with the construction of the diagrams that are needed in order to get the bound on the lengths of linearly ordered sequences of couples for $Cov(p,q)$.

-We begin with the construction of a diagram that is similar in nature to the diagram constructed in analyzing the sets $NR_s$ and $NS_s$ (in proving theorem 4.1), that starts with the same collection of specializations as we did in analyzing the sets $Cov(p,q)$ in the minimal (graded) rank case (theorem 1.5).
+We begin with the construction of a diagram that is similar in nature to the diagram $Diag$ that was constructed in analyzing the sets $NR_s$ and $NS_s$ (in proving theorems 4.1 and 3.3).
+The construction starts with the same collection of values as we did in analyzing the sets $Cov(p,q)$ in the minimal (graded) rank case (theorem 1.8).

-We look at the entire collection of specializations: for which (cf. the proof of theorem 1.5): \roster \item"{(i)}" for the tuple $p,q$ there exist precisely $s$ rigid (strictly solid families of) specializations of the rigid (solid) limit group, $Rgd(x,p,q,a)$ ($Sld(x,p,q,a)$), and at least (total number of) $m$ distinct rigid and strictly solid families of specializations of the terminal (rigid and solid) limit groups of the closures: $GCl_1(z,x,p,q,a),\ldots,GCl_v(z,x,p,q,a)$.
+We look at the entire collection of values: for which (cf. the proof of theorem 1.8): \roster \item"{(i)}" for the tuple $p,q$ there exist precisely $s$ rigid (strictly solid families of) values of the rigid (solid) limit group, $Rgd(x,p,q,a)$ ($Sld(x,p,q,a)$), and at least (total number of) $m$ distinct rigid and strictly solid families of values of the terminal (rigid and solid) limit groups of the closures: $GCl_1(z,x,p,q,a),\ldots,GCl_v(z,x,p,q,a)$.

-\item"{(ii)}" in case the terminal limit groups of $GRes$ is rigid, the $x_i$'s are the distinct rigid specializations of $Rgd(x,p,q,a)$.
+\item"{(ii)}" in case the terminal limit groups of $GRes$ is rigid, the $x_i$'s are the distinct rigid values of $Rgd(x,p,q,a)$.
 In case the terminal limit group of $GRes$ is solid, the $x_i$'s belong to the $s$ distinct strictly solid families of $Sld(x,p,q,a)$.

-\item"{(iii)}" the $y_j$'s are either distinct rigid specializations or belong to distinct strictly solid families of specializations of the terminal limit groups of the closures: $GCl_1,\ldots,GCl_v$.
+\item"{(iii)}" the $y_j$'s are either distinct rigid values or belong to distinct strictly solid families of values of the terminal (rigid or solid) limit groups of the closures: $GCl_1,\ldots,GCl_v$.